We're a couple of days away from Purim so naturally that could only mean one thing:

 If you are anything like me you know that ambition, time and mishloach manos are conflicting concepts.
 After pinning a bazillion ideas and thinking back to all the beautiful and creative ideas I was given last year, visions of extravagant arrangements come automatically.
 This year I chose a theme, stuck with it and made the components smaller and the batches larger (think a handful of mini cupcakes rather than one or two large ones, per arrangement).

 Rather than tell you how to pull off all the prep without breaking a sweat, I'd like to offer you a different foodie tip for Purim!
-A review and recipe from a cookbook that is absolutely sure to change the way you prep and elevate the elegance of your treats!
+A review of a cookbook that is absolutely sure to change the way you prep and elevate the elegance of your treats!

 Cake Balls.
 That's right.
 Cake for everyone!
 Mini bites of cake in all sorts of flavors!
 Picture a box of chocolates but instead of chocolates you get a variety of pieces of cake.
 Who doesn't love cake?!